yetenek12/yetenek-ide/README.md

 ## Known Issues

+- In order to upload code in Windows, you need admin priviliges.

 - Because of Python, there should be no spaces in the location where the program is installed.
 (Only for Mac) To fix: https://stackoverflow.com/questions/20095351/shebang-use-interpreter-relative-to-the-script-path/33225909#33225909